itsahmedkhalil/SixDOFRoboticController/README.md

 ## Setting up the Arduino

-The Arduino used in this project is the [**Arduino Nano with ATMega328**](http://store.arduino.cc/products/arduino-nano).
+The Arduino used in this project is the [**Arduino Nano 33 BLE**](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense).
 It runs using [**rosserial**](http://wiki.ros.org/rosserial_arduino/Tutorials) which allows devices such as the Arduino to interface with ROS by creating ROS nodes.

 ### Install the rosserial package